-How do you think the character got to be so good at their ball skills?
-Practice and persistence?
+How do you think the 'Peep' Elk got to be so good at their ball skills?
+Perhaps practice and persistence?
 What other skills would help?

-When the ball was thrown away how did the character feel?
+When the ball was thrown away, how did each 'Peep' character, Elk and Stalk, feel?
 What could they do to be more resilient?

-What could you do if that happened to one of your classmates?
+Ask, what could you do to help, if that happened to one of your classmates?

-PART 3: STUDENT WEB SEARCH ON RESILIENCE
+PART 3: STUDENT WEB SEARCH What is Resilience?